JasonHhhhh/rotor_generator/README.md

 # rotor blade generator based on CST
 ## this project is based on matlab
-### This code is used to generate a small rotor 3d blade with fixed r=45mm
++ This code is used to generate a small rotor 3d blade with fixed r=45mm
-### Run the file run_airfoil.m and input the parameters.
++ Run the file run_airfoil.m and input the parameters.
-### Then you will get the info of blades and .ibl files which can be directly recognized by ProE
++ Then you will get the info of blades and .ibl files which can be directly recognized by ProE
-### Scan the tip and root sections to attain the whole blade
++ Scan the tip and root sections in ProE to attain the whole blade
-#### For more infomation please see in pdf
++ For more infomation please see in pdf